richmahn/en_tn/heb/10/intro.md

 #### Other possible translation difficulties in this chapter ####

 ##### "For it is impossible for the blood of bulls and goats to take away sins" #####
 The sacrifices themselves had no redeeming power.
 They were effective because they were a display of faith, which was credited to the person offering the sacrifice.
 It was ultimately the sacrifice of Jesus which then makes these sacrifices "take away sins."
-In turn, God does not want sacrifices offered devoid of faith.
 (See: [[rc://en/tw/dict/bible/kt/redeem]] and [[rc://en/tw/dict/bible/kt/faith]])

 ##### "The covenant that I will make" #####
 It is unclear whether this prophecy was being fulfilled as the author was writing or whether it was to occur later.
 The translator should try to avoid making a claim about the time this covenant begins.
 (See: [[rc://en/tw/dict/bible/kt/prophet]] and [[rc://en/tw/dict/bible/kt/covenant]])